 Fun Fact: The primary difference between a machine gun and an automatic cannon is the ammunition.
 Machine guns almost exclusively fire non-explosive projectiles—solid bullets.
 Cannons, automatic or not, fire exploding projectiles–cannon shells.
 Machine gun ammunition is expressed in caliber such as .308, or in its metric designation, 7.62mm.
 Cannon ammunition is virtually always expressed in the metric system such as 25mm or 30mm.
 Contemporary cannon ammunition is generally at least 20mm in size.

 Anti-gunners, or those who are simply not familiar with firearms often ask: “who needs a 30 round magazine,” or “who needs an AR-15,” or “who needs a machinegun?”
-Set aside the fact that firearm historians, collectors and instructors do, in fact, “need” such weapons and accessories.
+Set aside the fact that firearm historians, collectors and instructors do “need” such weapons and accessories.
 The underlying issue is one of unalienable rights and freedom.
 If a 30 round magazine is deemed too dangerous for honest, law-abiding free men to own today, won’t a 20 round magazine be too dangerous tomorrow, and a ten round magazine the day after?
 Politicians continue to try to limit magazine capacity to 10 rounds, even though such measures have no practical life-saving effect.
 As I’ve pointed out here, for the AR-15 and similar rifles, 30 round magazines are standard, not “large capacity.”
 Freedom may be taken in a step-by-step, little by little process, but once lost, it is exceedingly difficult to regain.

 No one needs a car that can exceed, say 50 MPH, and no one needs a 60″ TV–after all, they use a great deal of electricity–but few want politicians and bureaucrats telling them what they need.
 The primary difference is the right to keep and bear arms is a fundamental unalienable right, which springs from the natural right to self- defense.
 Even without the Second Amendment–-which does not bestow, but merely acknowledges the right to keep and bear arms–-the right would still exist.
 In the same way, because one can never know how many rounds one might need to protect lives, arbitrary magazine capacity limits ultimately cost rather than save lives.
 Multiple armed criminals have committed many recent home invasions.
 Innocent citizens are alive today because they had magazines of sufficient capacity to put their attackers to flight, or stop them.

 In an ironic sense, federal regulation of machineguns is one of the greatest crime-prevention success stories of all time.
-With perhaps two exceptions, no federally registered machine gun has ever been used in a crime.
+With perhaps a single exception, no federally registered machine gun has ever been used in a crime.
 But this has nothing to do with federal regulations.
 In order to own a machine gun, suppressor (there is no such thing as a “silencer”), even a rifle or shotgun with a barrel shorter than 16″, one must be fingerprinted, undergo local, state and federal record checks, meet all legal criteria, receive the OK from a local sheriff or police chief, pay a $200.00, non-transferrable tax, and submit to a wide variety of federal regulations relating to storage and transportation.
 Machine guns are not misused because those willing to undergo such an onerous procedure are surely among the most honest, honorable and law-abiding Americans.
 A machinegun in their hands is no more dangerous to the public than a single shot, bolt-action .22LR rifle.

 Ultimately, the answer to those questions is simple.
 The Second Amendment secures the individual right to keep and bear arms, but self-defense is its secondary purpose.
 The Second Amendment secures every other amendment.
 It secures liberty itself.
-It is the ultimate empowerment of citizens to resist tyranny, whether it asserts itself little by little and with smiles and assurances, or in outright warfare.
+It is the ultimate empowerment of citizens to resist tyranny, whether it asserts itself little by little and with false smiles and assurances, or in outright warfare.
 In resisting tyranny, an AR-15, 30 round magazines, and even machine guns are not only needed by patriots, they are mandatory if liberty is to survive.

 Those who would take such weapons from honest citizens know that very well indeed.
+Never in history has censorship or disarmament been done by good people for honorable reasons.

 Next week, an AR-15 primer.
 I hope, as always, gentle readers, to see you there.